Battle of La Malmaison: Order of battle

-French offensive preparations
+French preparations

 The Sixth Army formed part of groupe d'armées du Nord (GAN, General Franchet d'Esperey).
 Before the Nivelle Offensive in April, d'Esperey had studied the tactical problems connected with the natural barrier between the Aisne and the plain at Laon and advised Maistre about the topography of the region.
 The XIV, XXI and XI corps were to conduct the attack, with the 67th Division of XXXIX Corps providing trench garrisons on the heights east of La Royère Farm.
 French tanks (artillerie d'assault) had been technically improved since 16 April, when they had operated on the plain from Craonne to Berry-au-Bac, despite the steep spurs, cratered ground and the establishment of anti-tank batteries by the Germans.

 The tanks were modified to make them less liable to catch fire, pigeons were embarked to carry messages and communication panels operated from inside were installed.
 Groupement II (three groupes of Schneider tanks with two wireless tanks) to attack strongpoints in stages up to the final objectives, 3 km distant and groupement X (two groupes of Saint Chamond tanks and two wireless tanks).
 Some tanks were attached to XIV Corps, on the west flank of the Sixth Army, astride the Soissons–Laon road.
 On 5 May, the French had captured Laffaux Mill, Chateau de la Motte, Fruty and Allemant quarries but the Germans had recaptured much of the ground during the Battle of the Observatories.

 Super-heavy siege artillery was necessary to pierce the roofs of the caverns on the Chemin-des-Dames and Pétain provided several batteries of 15 in and 16 in guns, which fired non-explosive shells with armour-piercing points, capable of penetrating the roofs of the tunnels.
 Where the thickness of the roof was too great for one shell, a salvo falling about the same spot gradually reduced the layer of rock, until it was thin enough to be penetrated.
 The accuracy French gunnery was exemplary and on 21 October, an observer reported that under direction by an artillery-observation aeroplane, one of the 15 in guns fired five shells consecutively into the same hole.
 The galleries of Fort de la Malmaison and the interiors of some of the caves were demolished.
 The roof of the Montparnasse Quarry was made to resemble a honeycomb and despite its extraordinary thickness, at least two 16 in shells penetrated to the double gallery underneath, causing many casualties to the garrison.
 Holes driven into the overhead cover became funnels, down which flowed gas and shrapnel bullets.